✦ Scandinavian-inspired design, curated for modern living

 Warranty And Support

 Once you’ve considered how easy a 95-pint basement dehumidifier is to move and store, check the warranty and support behind it.
 A standard warranty usually lasts 1 to 2 years and can protect you from manufacturing defects and sudden malfunctions.
 If you want longer protection, look for extended coverage that can reach 6 years, especially if you plan to keep the unit for a while.
 Make sure the warranty includes parts and labor, since that can save you a lot on repairs.
-You should also review customer support promises; some brands reply to technical questions within 8 hours.
+You should also review customer support promises; some brands mention faster replies to technical questions.
 Good after-sales service matters too, because troubleshooting guides and maintenance tips help you solve issues faster and keep the dehumidifier running well longer.

 Frequently Asked Questions